 Secrets of Ivory, the art of the Lega of Central Africa was initially co-organised by the Fowler Museum at UCLA and the Nelson-Atkins Museum of art in Kansas City.
 The curator of the exhibition was Dr. Elisabeth L. Cameron, Professor in the History of Art at the University of California at Santa Cruz.
-This exhibition presents the globally famous collection of Lega art belonging to physicist Jay T. Last, who has generously donated the collection to the Fowler Museum.
+This exhibition presents the world famous collection of Lega art belonging to the physicist Jay T. Last, who has generously donated the collection to the Fowler Museum.

 (1, 2, 3, 5 and 7) © Fowler Museum at UCLA; donations by Jay T. Last.

 (4 and 6) © Fowler Museum at UCLA; Private Collection, Los Angeles.

 Secrets of ivory

 The art of the Lega of Central Africa